heapwolf/Porter/README.md

 # deeds.js
-deeds is a very simple client side Data Access Layer.
-An abstraction meant to reduce the boiler plate code associated with making ajax calls. deeds does not use any 3rd party ajax libraries, but can.
-It's not node.js ready, but will be soon.
+deeds is a very easy to use, portable Data Access Layer.
+An abstraction meant to reduce the boiler plate code associated with making ajax calls. deeds does not use any 3rd party ajax libraries to run in the client, but can. ***NOT RUNNING IN NODE RIGHT NOW***

 ### An example...
 Here is a very trivial example where we define two GETs and a POST.